bahrus/xtal-sip/README.md

 Back to the bad:

 Without browser support, all of these solutions depend on node.js as the development environment.
 That kind of technological, exclusive cultural monoculture should give us pause.
+And to take advantage of all modern web component libraries may require a bundling step as well.
+Even more exclusive.

 </details>

+In addition to the problems discussed in detail in the "Backdrop" section above, consider this problem:

 Most every web application can be recursively broken down into logical regions, building blocks which are assembled together to form the whole site.